Mobius-code/Mobius-code/README.md

 - 👋 Hi, I’m @Mobius-code
-- 👀 I’m interested in the universe
+- 👀 I’m interested in tech
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning programming, networking, and all things Linux
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me@ mobius777@protonmail.com